Region lock: Xbox and Xbox 360

 An original Xbox or Xbox 360 console will belong to one of the 3 regions, and will be able to read a disc with a region ID that corresponds to its region.
 For example, a Canadian 360 will be able to read discs with a XeMID that has either A, K, L or W as the region letter.
 If two variants from different regions have the same MediaID, it means that their content is 100% the same, they just have a different label.
 For the original Xbox, the XeMID was directly written on the disc, on the ringcode.
 Ringcodes are the small letters and numbers near the center hole of discs.
 This means it was easy to know to which region they belong.
 However, for Xbox 360, the ringcode is not the XeMID, but instead an 8 character code called MediaID (for "Alan Wake": 54E34DF4), that is unique to each XeMID.
 The XeMID is instead stored somewhere in the files of the game.

 Digital content through Xbox Live on the Xbox 360 and original Xbox are also region-locked, such as DLC, movies, and apps.

 Since they both use the same region locking system, backward compatible OG Xbox games keep the same region on Xbox 360.
 If a game's region code was E on the original Xbox, it will also only work on PAL Xbox 360s.
 However, as the Xbox One and Xbox Series are using a recompiled version of the games, backward compatible Xbox and Xbox 360 games are region free on Xbox One and Xbox Series.

-Xbox One & Xbox Series
+Xbox One and Xbox Series X/S

 The Xbox One was initially planned to have a region blocking policy that would have prevented its use outside its region in an effort to curb parallel importing.
 Microsoft later reversed the policy and the final retail version of the console was not region-locked.
 It was reported, though, that the console would be region-locked in China; however, this decision has since been reverted as of April 2015.

-The Xbox Series X is region-free.
+The Xbox Series X and Series S are region-free.